 - Keep neighborhoods together, where possible

-To accommodate consistent grade bands across the district, a set of elementary schools will now shift to begin housing middle school programs.
-OKCPS also plans to reconfigure our existing mid-high schools to house only 9th to 12th grades.
+To accommodate more consistent grade bands across the district, a set of elementary schools will now shift to begin housing middle school programs.
+OKCPS will also reconfigure our existing mid-high schools to house only 9th to 12th grades.

-Several schools also bubbled up as needing to find a new home through this process, as well.
-We made it a priority to find a district-owned space on the south side for Emerson South, an alternative campus currently housed in leased space.
-The growth of the FD Moon Elementary zone requires a new location for KIPP Reach, and facility assessments of two buildings currently housing charters, the former Polk ES and Harding MS buildings, indicate that these buildings are too costly to maintain and repair.
+Our data also suggested that several schools needed to find a new home through this process, as well.
+We made it a priority to find a district-owned space on the southside for Emerson South, a district alternative program, which is currently housed in leased space.
+The transition of FD Moon to house middle school requires a new location for KIPP Reach.
+Also, facility assessments of two buildings currently housing charter schools, the former Polk ES and Harding MS buildings, indicate that these buildings are too costly to maintain and repair.
 We plan to work with these existing schools to find a new -- hopefully nicer -- home in one of our vacated buildings.
-It is important to note that none of the programs slated for relocation will close; they will simply be moved to another building which is TBD.
+It is important to note that none of the programs slated for relocation will close; they will simply be moved to another building.

-Q: What scoring method was used?
-We set out to deliver a data-informed process rather than a data-driven process.
-That means there were many factors that went into developing these three paths, including a common-sense mix of the 10 criteria which were provided by ADG as defined by Policy D-12, community input and experience, wisdom from experts and leadership, and feasibility that were used as a filter.
-In addition to the 10 criteria, the Guiding Principles for Pathways to Greatness brought clarity to the data-informed decision-making.
+Q: What scoring method was used to decide which schools to close?
+Utilizing a data-informed process rather than a data-driven process, many factors went into developing these three paths.
+This holistic review included a common-sense mix of the 10 criteria which were provided by ADG as defined by OKCPS Board Policy D-12, community input and experience, wisdom from experts and leadership, and feasibility.
+In addition to the 10 criteria, the Guiding Principles for Pathways to Greatness were also constantly referenced in the data-informed decision-making process and influenced choices where possible.
 No formal scoring system was used.

 Q: What kind of “trade ups” will students see as a result of this work?
 We believe that our Pathway to Greatness work will allow us to deepen our investment in serving students, provide greater equity across our District, and increase student achievement.

 There will be more learning opportunities as resources are put into our classrooms in the form of art, music and PE teachers.
-There will be added support staff to assist principals and teachers deliver a better and higher quality educational experience.
-There will be added counselors and other social supports to assist our kids with issues that challenge them outside the school building.
-Our repurposed buildings will be filled with community partners ready to support our kids with after school programming and services for the entire family.
+There will be added support staff to assist principals and teachers deliver a better and higher quality educational experience, including additional counselors and other social supports to assist our kids with issues that challenge them outside the school building.
+Many of our repurposed buildings will be filled with community partners ready to support our kids with after school programming and services for the entire family.

 Here is a list of the standard Trade-Ups that all schools will enjoy, as well as those specific to each path: